Two men discuss the business ideas of the cleantech start-ups in Climate-KIC’s accelerator.

 ClimAccelerator: Fostering innovation

 EIT Climate-KIC (Knowledge & Innovation Community) is the European Union’s largest public-private climate initiative.
 Together with Munich Re and ERGO, EIT Climate-KIC has set the ambition to enable transformational start-ups to accelerate through radical collaboration and shared resources.
-In the newly launched Carbon Removal ClimAccelerator.
-EIT Climate-KIC joined forces with Delft University of Technology (TU Delft), the Sustainability in Business Lab at the Swiss Federal Institute of Technology (ETH Zurich), and Pannon Pro Innovations (PPIS).
+The collaboration started in 2017 with the promotion of clean-tech startups and has focused on carbon removal solutions in the ClimAccelerator since 2021.

-The newly launched Accelerator continues the cooperation started in 2017 with the promotion of clean-tech start-ups.
-In addition to financial support and targeted coaching for the development of the business model, each start-up receives mentoring from Munich Re and ERGO employees.
+In addition to financial support and targeted coaching for the development of the business model, each start-up is offered mentoring from Munich Re and ERGO employees.

 Carbon Removal ClimAccelerator